-Please be advised that I • • (worker's name) and a number of their respect to the decisions of the Workers' eBC (the Board), or the Review Division, dated (issue). de WCAT with an extra copy of all the worker's conal information blacked out (the Amended I understand that once a decision is issued W Board to form part of the files of the other partic CAT will provide the Amended Documents to the es involved in these appeals.
-REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER
+Please be advised that I (representative's name) am representing (worker's name) and a number of their co-workers in appeals before WCAT with ro Compensation Board, operating as WorkSafeBC regarding espect to the decisions of the Workers' (issue).
+By this Agreement I confirm that I will provide Videoumentation with their name and personal Documents). · · I understand that once a decision is issued WCA Board to form part of the files of the other parties in · REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER